AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ### Comparison on the 150-th slice results in M ICCAI iSEG dataset.

 ![model](./Result.jpg)

-#### The accuracy and loss validation for propose model at M ICCAI iSEG dataset
+#### The accuracy and loss validation for propose model at M ICCAI iSEG dataset.

 ![model](./Accloss.jpg)

-#### The accuracy of validation dataset on M ICCAI iSEG with various setting of α
+#### The accuracy of validation dataset on M ICCAI iSEG with various setting of α.

 ![model](./Dif_alpha_values.jpg)

-#### Performance of the proposed model on 13 different subjects of M ICCAI iSEG dataset as test set
+#### Performance of the proposed model on 13 different subjects of M ICCAI iSEG dataset as test set.

 ![model](./DC.jpg)